 A PREMIER FAMILY CENTER AND A NEW STATE-OF-THE ART RESIDENTIAL COTTAGE

 Our vision to take Bonnie Brae into the next century is bold.
-We’ve made significant investments over the last few years, but our planned renovation and construction projects.
-We have repurposed a historic cottage into a premier Family Center; and the construction of a new state-of-the-art Residential Cottage for 12 young men – Conscious Kids marks a milestone on our path to an even better future.
+We’ve made significant investments over the last few years to complete renovation and construction projects.
+We have repurposed a historic cottage into a premier Family Center and the construction of our new state-of-the-art Residential Cottage for 12 young men – Conscious Kids marks a milestone on our path to an even better future.

-Our role in helping the boys and young men we serve, is based on a well-established formula of care, which heals families.
-Typically, 62% of our young men come from some type of supportive family system, and we hope to do more for these families and we want to do it better.
+Our role in helping the youth we serve, is based on a well-established formula of care, which heals families.
+Typically, 62% of our youth come from some type of supportive family system, and we hope to do more for these families and we want to do it better.
 By completing these projects we have addressed the lack of limited and insufficient space to fully address family dynamics in ways that foster even greater progress and success.

 “We want to be a resource for you and your families in our next 100 years.”